 - Generic model

 This circular, toy-like knitting machine is, without a doubt, the surprise of the bunch.

 While primarily marketed for children, this straightforward, easy-to-use product is an affordable alternative for crafters of all ages getting their feet wet in machine knitting.
 It’s a great pick for a gift or to keep kids entertained with creative, handmade projects.

-Because it leans toward generic vibes, it’s only natural to feel a bit hesitant about whether it’s worth the buy.
-On the other hand, compared to similar options, such as popular knitting machines by Singer, this one really hits it out of the ballpark!
+Because it leans toward generic vibes, it’s only natural to feel hesitant about whether it’s worth buying.
+On the other hand, compared to similar options, such as popular knitting machines by Singer (which is also hard to find), this one really hits it out of the ballpark!

-This machine has a total of 40 plastic needles (shaped identically to the more premium Addi) and features a tension guide, a crank, and the option to select between tube or flat panel knitting modes.
+This machine has a total of 32 plastic needles and features a versatile tension guide, a crank, and the option to select between tube or flat panel knitting modes.

-The most important thing to consider is that this model has a smaller needle gauge, so this isn’t the machine to get if your goal is to knit larger-sized projects.
+The most important thing to consider is that this model has a smaller needle gauge than most hobby models, so go with something more versatile if your goal is to delve into larger projects.

 However, one of the downsides of this model is that it doesn’t incorporate a row counter.
-If this does interest you, you can easily purchase a very inexpensive digital row counter online.
+If this interests you (trust me, it’s really handy!), you can purchase a very inexpensive digital row counter online.

 This is a surprisingly effective little machine, whether for children or adult beginners wanting to explore the world of machine knitting from scratch.
 Just remember to have the right expectations, as this is a more basic, toy-like model.

 While on your knitting machine ventures, there are additional supplies and tools to consider adding to your craft station to create and support your projects.